-- 1. Use a hula-hoop suspended on a table top as a target for the paper airplanes. - 2.
+- 1. Use a hula-hoop suspended on a tabletop as a target for the paper airplanes. - 2.
 Mark off the launch line with painter's tape on the ground.
-The hula-hoop target should be 5 metres away from the launch line. - 3.
-Using a piece of paper, design and create a paper airplane of your choice.
-Make sure to put your name on the paper airplane so that you can identify it. - 4.
-Launch all the paper airplanes and see which design had the best accuracy and worked the best. - 5.
-Encourage the girls to use the engineering process: - 1.
-Design \rightarrow 2.
-Build \rightarrow 3.
-Test \rightarrow 4.
+The hula-hoop target should be 5 metres away from the launch line.

+Design and create a paper airplane of your choice using a piece of paper.
+Make sure to put your name on the paper airplane to identify it.

+- 3. Launch all the paper airplanes and see which design had the best accuracy and worked the best. - 4.
+Encourage the youth to use the engineering process: - 1.
+Design $\rightarrow$ 2.
+Build $\rightarrow$ 3.
+Test $\rightarrow$ 4.
 Redesign/Change

 - □ 8.5" x 11" paper

-- paper airplane patterns
+- D paper airplane patterns

-- □ masking tape
+- masking tape

 - painter's tape

 - □ scissors

-- hula-hoop
+- □ hula-hoop

 - table